 The practice had quality assurance processes to encourage learning and continuous improvement.
-These included audits of dental care records, disability access, radiographs and infection prevention and control.
-Improvements could be made to the auditing protocols to ensure outcomes and action plans are created to drive further improvement.
+These included audits of dental care records and disability access.
+Radiograph and infection prevention and control audits were undertaken annually and we discussed with the provider the importance of ensuring these are carried out bi-annually as recommended.